-The Pendle Hill Fund is a community grants scheme, which aims to support small scale landscape and heritage activity developed in the PHLP area.
-From 2020 there will be two different grants available: Small Grants for projects up to £500 and larger grants for projects between £2000 and £10000.
+The Pendle Hill Fund was a community grants scheme, which provided cash support to small scale landscape and heritage activity developed in the PHLP area.
+There were two different grants available: small grants for projects up to £500 and larger grants for projects between £2,000 and £10,000.

-We will look to fund project activity within the PHLP area, although applicants do not have to be based in the area.
-Activity has to also meet the Pendle Hill Landscape Partnership aims, which include at least 2 of the following criteria:
+We funded project activity within, or just outside, the PHLP area, although applicants did not have to be based in the area.
+Activity had to meet the Pendle Hill Landscape Partnership aims, which include at least 2 of the following criteria:

 - Improve the condition of locally important heritage and landscape features